Centers for spiritual healing

 Monastics are an integral part of the Church and should not be seen as independent of the Church Universal.
 Monks are bound by the same Gospel as other Christians and need to avail themselves to the missionary and pastoral needs of the Church, as needed.
 Although a primary role of monasticism is to be found in worship and contemplative prayer, monks also have a long history as missionaries.

-In these difficult times when people are worried about political polarization, global politics, and climate change, monks can bring a different perspective, giving hope to those who have lost all hope.
-Monasteries are centers of spiritual healing and empowerment, and people who have been struggling to find meaning in their lives can walk away from a monastery with a new vision, and a sense of hope for a future filled with a sense of peace.
+In these difficult times where people are suffering economic hardship, loss of jobs and foreclosure on homes, monks can bring a different perspective that can give hope to those who’ve lost all hope.
+Monasteries became centers of spiritual healing and empowerment.
+People who’ve been struggling to find meaning in their lives can walk away with a new vision, gained through the interior work of the monks who’ve availed themselves as therapists for those who are hurting.

 With love in Christ,